 In Europe, most dental equipment uses Midwest hose, so ideally your rotary instrument should be Midwest as well.
 On the other hand, in America it is very common to use a Borden connection.
 If you need to connect Midwest hose with Borden turbine, or vice versa, you will need to use an adapter, such as the RMaster adapter.

-Each of the main brands for dental turbines have its quick coupling, but the most widespread coupling, which is becoming a standard is the one from Kavo's Multiflex coupling.
+Each of the main brands fordental turbines has its quick coupling, compatible with the turbines of its brand, but the most widespread coupling, which is becoming a standard is the Multiflex Adaptador by Kavo.
+Another of the commonly used couplings are the BIEN AIR dental rotary couplings.

 Do not forget to visit our special section for students or consult us directly by telephone or to our mail firstname.lastname@example.org for any consultation or group orders.